MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

       - different modes of locks are allowed to coexist, because of gap merging via purge
       - holding a gap lock prevents others from inserting, but doesn't permit me to insert;
         I must wait for conflicting locks to be released (many txns can hold the same gap lock)
-      - supremum can be gap-locked, infimum can't -- why not?
+      - supremum can be gap-locked, infimum can't---why not?
       - which isolation levels use them?
       - types: next-key (locks key and gap before it), gap lock (just the gap before the key), record-only (just the key), insert-intention gap lock (held while waiting to insert